mottawithdoublet/NeckHeadLock/README.md

 # NeckHeadLock
-Creates a setup for Head and Neck Lock.
+Maya - Python - Creates a setup for Head and Neck Lock.
 Select: Chest, NeckBase, NeckMid, HeadBase
 1) Will create Lock Space Group for Neck and Head
 2) Create necessary constraints between Chest, Neck and Head